Yang Guifei: Imperial consort

 On 19 September 745, after Emperor Xuanzong gave the third daughter of the general Wei Zhaoxun (韋昭訓) to Li Mao as his new wife and princess on 28 August, he officially made Taizhen an imperial consort—with the newly restored rank of Guifei, which was greater than the previously highest rank of Huifei, carried by Consort Wu.
 He bestowed posthumous honors on her father Yang Xuanyan and granted her mother the title of Lady of Liang.
-He also gave high offices to her uncle Yang Xuangui (楊玄珪) and cousins Yang Xian (楊銛) and Yang Qi (楊錡).
+He also gave high offices to her uncle Yang Xuangui (楊玄珪) and first cousins Yang Xian (楊銛) and Yang Qi (楊錡).
 Since 745, all within the imperial court and the palace had treated her like the new empress, and bowed to her as if she was the most powerful woman in the land, and in the palace, they called her lady, like the honorific used for the empress.
 Her three older sisters were conferred the ranks of Ladies of Han, Guo, and Qin, and it was said that whenever the noble women were summoned to imperial gatherings, even Emperor Xuanzong's highly honored sister Li Chiying (李持盈), the Princess Yuzhen, did not dare to take a seat more honorable than theirs.
 Emperor Xuanzong also gave his favorite daughter, Princess Taihua (born of Consort Wu), to Yang Qi in marriage.
 The five Yang households—those of Yang Xian, Yang Qi, and the Ladies of Han, Guo, and Qin—were said to be exceedingly honored and rich, and all of the officials fought to flatter her.

-Around the same time, Consort Yang introduced her second cousin Yang Zhao (whose name was later changed to Yang Guozhong) to Emperor Xuanzong.
+Around the same time, Yang Guifei introduced her second cousin Yang Zhao (whose name was later changed to Yang Guozhong) to Emperor Xuanzong.
 Yang Zhao, who flattered the emperor, rose quickly in the ranks.

-Consort Yang became so favored that whenever she rode a horse, the eunuch Gao Lishi would attend her.
+Yang Guifei became so favored that whenever she rode a horse, the eunuch Gao Lishi would attend her.
 Seven hundred laborers were conscripted to sew fabrics for her.
 Officials and generals flattered her by offering her exquisite tributes.
 In 746, she angered Emperor Xuanzong by being jealous and rude to him, and he had her sent to her cousin Yang Xian's mansion.
 Later that day, however, his mood was such that he could not eat, and he battered his servants for minor offenses.
-Gao knew that he missed Consort Yang, and requested that the treasures in Consort Yang's palace be sent to her.
+Gao knew that he missed Yang Guifei, and requested that the treasures in Yang Guifei's palace be sent to her.
 Emperor Xuanzong agreed, and sent imperial meals to her as well.
-That night, Gao requested that Emperor Xuanzong welcome Consort Yang back to the palace, a request that Emperor Xuanzong easily agreed to.
+That night, Gao requested that Emperor Xuanzong welcome Yang Guifei back to the palace, a request that Emperor Xuanzong easily agreed to.
 Thereafter, she was even more favored, and no other imperial consort drew his favor.